dialoguemd/covid-19/src/regions/ca/info/ca-sk/reporting.md

 Testing is available and recommended if you have unexplained new or worsening symptoms (of any severity) that may include one or more of the following:

-- fever
+- Fever
-- cough
+- Cough
-- headache
+- Headache
-- aches and pains
+- Aches and pains
-- sore throat
+- Sore throat
-- chills
+- Chills
-- runny nose
+- Runny nose
-- loss of sense of taste or smell
+- Loss of sense of taste or smell
-- shortness of breath or difficulty breathing
+- Shortness of breath or difficulty breathing

 You can obtain a referral to a community testing centre by phoning: